 If nobody knows a guy who knows a guy who had penile cancer, that's probably because people are very bad about talking about genital health.
 I'm sure some of the men in my life have issues with erectile dysfunction, enlarged prostates, hemmorrhoids, etc. But no one is talking about those issues.

 I didn't say it wasn't a significant source of cancer.
 I said that nobody knows a guy who knows a guy who's dick fell off or some other extreme outcome.
-You need to be honest with people, not try and scare them like it's 1990 and DARE is the new hotness.
+Without enough of that to back up your messaging it just won't work.
+You need to be honest with people, not try and scare them like you're trying to keep school kids from smoking weed in 1990.

 The public messaging you're trying to engage in could perhaps have skated by in a less critical time but in the current environment it will be counterproductive.

-I don't want my kid or my grandkid to get measles or some other "of immediate consequence" disease because you people sullied the reputation of public health chasing a rounding error.
+I don't want my kid or my grandkid to get measles or some other "of immediate consequence" disease because they go to school with a bunch of unvaccinated kids because you people sullied the reputation of public health via "just push the truth a little, it'll make them take the vaccine" type endeavors.

 Citation needed.
 In Germany, the HPV vaccine is recommended only to below 14 year olds, so as to reduce precisely that risk.